Georgia Grand Tour

 Guide: Full day

-Day 11 — Discover the rich history of Zugdidi, from Byzantium to Bonaparte
+Day 11 — Discover Zugdidi's Rich History from Byzantium to Bonaparte

-Today, we will journey from the high mountain of the Svaneti region to the unspoiled city of Zugdidi.
-Before reaching our destination, we will make a stop to visit the ancient Tsalenjikha Cathedral, built in the Byzantine style.
-After a meal in the city, we will start our exploration of Zugdidi with a visit to the stunning Dadiani Palace, an historical landmark that houses many objects once owned by the royal Dadiani family and the Napoleon Bonaparte family.
-Afterward, we will take a stroll through the Botanical Garden, which was once the private garden of the Dadiani family.
-Finally, we will embark on a short trip to the Rukhi Fortress, offering a breathtaking panoramic view of the Abkhazian region, which is currently occupied by separatist forces and off limits.
-Dinner and overnight in Zugdidi.
+Today, we'll journey from the high mountains of the Svaneti region to the unspoiled city of Zugdidi on your Georgia travel adventure.
+Before reaching our destination, we'll make a stop to visit the ancient Tsalenjikha Cathedral, built in the Byzantine style in the 9th century.
+This remarkable structure showcases intricate frescoes and architectural details that reflect Georgia's historical ties to Byzantium.
+Upon arriving in Zugdidi, we'll enjoy a traditional Georgian meal before starting our exploration of the city.
+Our first stop will be the stunning Dadiani Palace, a historical landmark that houses numerous artifacts once owned by the royal Dadiani family and the Napoleon Bonaparte family.
+This palace offers a glimpse into the opulent lifestyles of Georgia's aristocracy and their connections to European nobility.
+Next, we'll take a leisurely stroll through the Botanical Garden of Zugdidi, spanning 7 hectares (17 acres), which was once the private garden of the Dadiani family.
+The garden features a diverse collection of plant species, beautifully landscaped pathways, and serene ponds, providing a perfect setting to appreciate Georgia's natural beauty.
+Finally, we'll embark on a short trip to the Rukhi Fortress, perched atop a hill that offers a breathtaking panoramic view of the Abkhazian region.
+Please note that the Abkhazian area is currently occupied by separatist forces and is off-limits, but the view from the fortress remains a stunning testament to Georgia's strategic and historical significance.
+Dinner and overnight stay in Zugdidi.

 Route: Mestia — Private car | 160 km · 4 h Zugdidi